Functions of Operating System

 - Coordination between other software and users –

-Operating systems also coordinate and assign interpreters, compilers, assemblers and other software to the various users of the computer systems.
+Operating systems also coordinate and assign interpreters, compilers, assemblers, and other software to the various users of the computer systems.

 - Memory Management –

 The operating system manages the Primary Memory or Main Memory.
 Main memory is made up of a large array of bytes or words where each byte or word is assigned a certain address.
-Main memory is a fast storage and it can be accessed directly by the CPU.
+Main memory is fast storage and it can be accessed directly by the CPU.
 For a program to be executed, it should be first loaded in the main memory.
 An Operating System performs the following activities for memory management:

 - Processor Management –

-In a multi programming environment, the OS decides the order in which processes have access to the processor, and how much processing time each process has.
+In a multi-programming environment, the OS decides the order in which processes have access to the processor, and how much processing time each process has.
 This function of OS is called process scheduling.
 An Operating System performs the following activities for processor management.

 - Device Management –

 An OS manages device communication via their respective drivers.
 It performs the following activities for device management.
-Keeps tracks of all devices connected to system. designates a program responsible for every device known as the Input/Output controller.
+Keeps track of all devices connected to the system. designates a program responsible for every device known as the Input/Output controller.
 Decides which process gets access to a certain device and for how long.
 Allocates devices in an effective and efficient way.
 Deallocates devices when they are no longer required.

 - File Management –

 A file system is organized into directories for efficient or easy navigation and usage.
 These directories may contain other directories and other files.
 An Operating System carries out the following file management activities.
-It keeps track of where information is stored, user access settings and status of every file and more… These facilities are collectively known as the file system.
+It keeps track of where information is stored, user access settings and status of every file, and more… These facilities are collectively known as the file system.